seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 I won't go into all the details here, but the two most relevant concepts that Shannon introduced in the paper are **surprisal** and **entropy**.

 It's worth noting that most operationalizations of these concepts don't really engage with **meaning**, i.e., the actual message that the sender is trying to convey.
-Rather, they're usually operationalized in terms of the signal system itself--that is, the "information" conveyed by some signal `x` is not necessarily measured as a function of how much uncertainty `X` reduces about the space of possible meanings `M`, but rather as a function of the probability of `x` relative to the space of possible signals `{x, y, z}`[^Of course, this isn't always the case.
-For example, Cohen Priva (2017) calculates the **informativity** of phonemes, such as */t/* or */d/*, as a function of how much uncertainty they reduce about the **word** the speaker is trying to produce.
-While words aren't equivalent to *meaning*, my point is that the informativity of a signal (a phoneme) is being defined relative to some other space of events (words), as opposed to the space of signals.].
+Rather, they're usually operationalized in terms of the signal system itself--that is, the "information" conveyed by some signal `x` is not necessarily measured as a function of how much uncertainty `X` reduces about the space of possible meanings `M`, but rather as a function of the probability of `x` relative to the space of possible signals `{x, y, z}`[^1].

 ## Surprisal: more surprising signals convey more "information"